-A guardianship or conservatorship is a legal mechanism that grants a designated adult legal power to make decisions for another person, one who is considered unable to make decisions himself or herself.
+A guardianship or conservatorship grants a designated adult legal power to make decisions for a person who is unable to make decisions himself or herself.
 In the case of a minor child, generally guardianship or conservatorship will terminate when the child turns 18 or, in some states, upon marriage if the child marries before age 18.

 Alternatives to Guardianship and Conservatorship

 Avenues other than guardianship and conservatorship relationships may exist that can help an individual feel more independent and minimize legal involvement.
 For example, if your dependent only needs assistance managing his money, he may be eligible for help through the Supplemental Security Income program (SSI) offered by the Federal government.
 If appropriate, an SSI Representative Payee can be designated to receive and disburse SSI money on behalf of your dependent, a function that might otherwise be performed by a court-appointed guardian.
 The Representative Payee must make an annual accounting to the Social Security Administration on how funds are spent.

 Another option is Durable Power of Attorney, whereby the individual who has a disability allows certain decisions, such as medical, property, or living situation, to be made by another person, on his behalf, without court intervention.
 A Special Needs Trust can also be effectively used by a trustee to manage the finances and personal effects of a person who has a disability, rather than a court-appointed general guardianship or conservatorship.

 A letter of intent is an important document caregivers should have.
 Although not legally binding, this document provides direction for the person or persons who will care for your dependent with special needs.
 The letter should detail medical history, daily care needs, housing and services, as well as your specific wishes and expectations as they relate to your dependent's future.
 It is a working document for the future caregiver to follow.